like90826/Unity-3D-Shooting/README.md

 # Unity-3D-Shooting
 # Prefebs, Models, Audios and Materials are basicly from the space shooting learning project of Unity.
-# I have made it to more like a 3D game with the scripts in this repository.
 # It is running well in my Android.
 Screen Shots included.

+# Regarding to the game
+# shot will be recharged after getting the cube object
+# need 1sec+ charge before shooting
+# score will be counted as the number of cubes consumed